WSF Events

 Since 2018 the WSF has played a key role in providing direct access to the World Snooker Tour through the staging of major international competitions.

-The 2025 edition of the WSF Championships took place in Morocco with Open, Junior and Women’s tournaments held.
+The 2026 edition of the WSF Championships took place in Bulgaria with Open, Junior and Women’s tournaments held.

-There was also victory for Thailand’s Mink Nutcharut in the World Women’s Snooker ranking event held.
+There was also victory for China’s Bai Yulu in the World Women’s Snooker ranking event held.

 History